-Within their associated Memorandum Accounts, the IOUs must include, at minimum, the following reporting requirements:
+Within their associated Memorandum Accounts, the IOUs must include, at minimum, the following cost categories:

-- (1) Site-specific labor and material costs; - (2) Site specific costs for each of the following spending categories: poles, vaults, service drops, transformers, mounting ads, trenching, conduit, wire, cable, meters, associated engineering and civil construction work, and other equipment and labor that the IOU will cover under their Rule; - (3) Site-specific costs for anything additional costs covered under the new Rules; - (4) Whether or not each site is in a DAC or other underserved community location tracible to the reported costs for each individual site; - (5) Whether each site is a garage (e.g., a parking structure) or parking lot (e.g., cleared parking area) location; - (6) The total number of charging ports and their supporting cabinet power level deployed at each site at the time of the applicant initially takes service under the Rule; - (7) The total installed capacity at the time of the installation for the site; - (8) Whether the site will primarily serve light, medium- or heavy-duty or off-road EVs, or a mix; and - (9) How much, if any, additional capacity was installed for future EVSE deployment.
+- (1) Total labor and material costs on a per-site basis; - (2) Site specific costs for each of the following spending categories: poles, vaults, service drops, transformers, mounting ads, trenching, conduit, wire, cable, meters, associated engineering and civil construction work, and other equipment that the IOU will cover under their Rule; - (3) Site-specific costs for anything additional costs covered under the new Rules; - (4) The total number of charging ports and their supporting cabinet power level, as included in the customer's application ; - (5) The total installed capacity (kW) at the time of the installation for the site; - (6) How much, if any, additional capacity (kW) was installed for future EVSE deployment. - (7) Total construction overhead cost per site.

 The IOUs must use these costs categories to uniformly track costs associated with the new EV Infrastructure Rules within their Memo Accounts.
-The IOUs shall not have any variation between their definitions of cost categories.
-The IOUs shall additionally (1) submit proposed common cost category definitions for poles, vaults, service drops, transformers, mounting pads, trenching, conduit, wire, cable, meters, associated engineering and civil construction work, and other equipment and labor that the IOUs will cover under their new Rules, and (2) submit common cost categories for anything else the IOUs propose to cover under the Rules.
+The IOUs must not have any variation between their definitions of cost categories.
+The IOUs must additionally (1) submit proposed common cost category definitions for poles, vaults, service drops, transformers, mounting pads, trenching, conduit, wire, cable, meters, associated engineering and civil construction work, and other equipment and labor that the IOUs will cover under their new Rules, and (2) submit common cost categories for anything else the IOUs propose to cover under the Rules.
 The IOUs will use these costs categories to uniformly track costs associated with the new Rules within their Memorandum Accounts.
 There should not be variation between the IOUs' cost categories.